 Micsig often releases software updates for its products.
-To update your oscilloscope software, you can connect the oscilloscope to WIFI for networking, and the oscilloscope will automatically download the latest installation program online.
-After downloading, click Install Update on the oscilloscope home page.
+To update your oscilloscope software, you can connect the oscilloscope to WIFI for networking, and open the SystemUpgrade application to check and install update.

-Figure 15-1 Install Software Update
+Figure 15-1 SystemUpgrade application

-\triangle Note: Please pay attention to keep the oscilloscope power more than 50% when installing updates or connect the oscilloscope to the adapter, so as to prevent the oscilloscope from becoming abnormal due to insufficient power for update.
+Note: Please pay attention to keep the oscilloscope power more than 50% when installing updates or connect the oscilloscope to the adapter, so as to prevent the oscilloscope from becoming abnormal due to insufficient power for update.